thscharler/kparse/readme.md

 # SpanUnion

 This trait is kind of a undo of parsing.
-It takes two output spans and can create a span that covers both of them and anything between.
+It's called as a method of the input value and takes two parsed fragments.
+It then returns a new fragment that covers both input fragments.

 nom has consumed() and recognize() for this, which work fine too.

-# SpanLocation and SpanFragment
+# SpanFragment

-Provides the nom_locate functions location_offset(), location_line() and fragment() via traits.
-This way they are also available for &str etc.
+Provides the nom_locate functions fragment() via a trait.
+This way it's available for &str too.
+This is essential when switching between LocatedSpan and plain &str.

-# SpanLines, SpanStr and SpanBytes
+# SourceStr and SourceBytes

-"Ok, so now I got the error, but what was the context?"

-SpanLines can help.
-It contains the complete parser input and can find the text lines surrounding any given span returned by the error.

-It can also provide line number an column.

-SpanBytes does the same with &[u8], SpanStr for &str.

-# Performance

-Expect some overhead when tracking is enabled.
-When disabled with a different Span type the calls to Context etc boil down to no-ops, so there should be no difference to a equivalent nom-only parser.

-It is also possible to replace LocatedSpan completely which gives quite a boost.
-See example1.rs
+They can be created with Track.source_str()/Track.source_bytes().

+They can map any parsed fragment to line/column index, and they can extract the surrounding text lines.

 ### ParserError vs TokenizerError

 ParserError is double the size of TokenizerError due to a Vec with all the extra data.

-But as it tries to keep the nom ErrorKind it almost immediately allocates for the vec.
-As most parser combinators work heavily with Err results this can be quite heavy.
-There is the feature dont_track_nom to avoid this pit.

-But maybe the better way is to use TokenizerError for lower level parsers and switch to ParserError at the point where the extra features are needed.
+Personally I use TokenizerError for the lower level parsers and switch to ParserError at the point where I need the extra information.

 With err_into() this is not too annoying.